Mr-sB/ACTSkillDemo/README.md

 - Add state, edit state values, and edit frame count.
 - Select frame to edit attack/body range.
 - Add action.
-    - Inherit `IAction` or `EditableFramesAction` to define action config class.
+    - Inherit `ActionBase` class to define action config class.
       Must add `[Serializable]` attribute to config class.
-    - Inherit `IActionHandler` to handle action logic.
+    - Implement `IActionHandler` interface to handle action logic.
-- Implement `IMachineController` to drive machine.
+- Implement `IMachineController` interface to drive machine.
-  Some life cycle events can listen from `MachineBehaviour` and `StateHandler`.
+  Some lifecycle events can be listened from `MachineBehaviour` and `StateHandler`.

 ## Animation
 You can inherit `AnimationProcessor` to handle animation during editing.